LLTTYY1/LLTTYY1/README.md

 ### 🥰Hi there 👋 Welcome my homePage

-- 🌱 I’m currently learning Java or JavaScript
+- 🌱 You can ask me about java or javaScript
-- 📫 How to reach me: tyliu.work@foxmail.com
+- 📫 How to reach me: tyliu.work@foxmail.com or chillty35@gmail.com
 -  My blog address：https://blog.csdn.net/qq_64558518
-- 😴
+- 🏫 I am studying computer science in university
-- 🏫 I am studying computer science in Htu
+- ❓ I am happy to answer your questions about programming